Ecuadorian Army: Mission

-To develop territorial-power, in order to accomplish institutional objectives, which guarantee the integrity and sovereignty of the national territory and contribute to the security and development of the nation, as well as to accomplish all objectives indicated by the military strategic planning.
+To develop territorial power, in order to accomplish institutional objectives, which guarantee the integrity and sovereignty of the national territory and contribute to the security and development of the nation, as well as to accomplish all objectives indicated by military strategic planning.

 Vision

 To be an institution of the highest level and credibility, systematically integrated, with professional military personnel, orientated on ethics and moral.
 Capable of adapting itself to new requirements which guarantee peace, security and the nations development.